LCRoysterproject/oysterproject/index.md

 ## **Oyster Sampling Efforts**

 Oyster surveys are conducted on intertidal oyster reefs using quadrats and line-transects at multiple locations in Suwannee Sound.
 These locations are determined based on the distance of the sites from the mainland (localities = inshore, nearshore, and offshore oyster bars) and then replicate samples are taken at individual oyster bars within each locality.
 In general we measure size structure, density, and the ratio of live:dead oysters.
-Data for these surveys are currently being analyzed (May 2018) and will provide a snapshot of oyster density on different reefs prior to construction.
+Data for these surveys are currently being analyzed (June 2018) and will provide a snapshot of oyster density on different reefs prior to construction.
 Below is a map of the sample areas.

 <div style="text-align:center"><img align="center" src="pic/SampleHistory_2017_18.jpg" width="90%" ></div>